 Recent Developments (Updated December 27, 2016)

 People v.
 Omar Shaheed.
 We represent Mr. Shaheed who has been confined at Elgin Mental Health Center pursuant to 730 ILCS 5/5-2-4 for many years after being found not guilty by reason of insanity (NGRI)..
 Following a contested hearing on November 12, 2015, the court found that he not longer met the criterai for inpatient confinement.
 However, the court disapproved of the conditional release plan prepared by Elgin MHC and directed that they prepare a new plan within 60 days.
-They have done so and therew will be a hearing on the adequacy of the plan in May, 2016.
-Daniel Alperstein '16 represented Mr. Shaheed at the November hearing and will do so in May.
+Elgin MHC complied with this order and in May, 2016, folloiwing a hearing on this new plan, Mr. Shaheed was conditionally released.
+Daniel Alperstein '16 represented Mr. Shaheed in these hearings.

 Legislation Drafted by the Project and Passed by the Illinois Legislature in 2015 and 2016